appleseedlab/icse25/experiments/RQ1/README.md

 ```bash
 python3 categorize_bugs_bar_chart.py
 ```
-[!NOTE] This script uses list of the names of new bugs found by fuzzing with repaired configuration files obtained from `data_tables/Table_of_all_crashes.xlsx` and categorizes them.
+> :memo: **NOTE:** This script uses list of the names of new bugs found by fuzzing with repaired configuration files obtained from `data_tables/Table_of_all_crashes.xlsx` and categorizes them.